kubakubakuba/webeval/README.md

 The app will be written in Flask and will be using a MySQL database.

 ## Roadmap:
-- [ ] Users are able to register
+- [x] Users are able to register
-- [ ] Users are able to login
+- [x] Users are able to login
-- [ ] List of tasks is displayed on the homepage
+- [x] List of tasks is displayed on the homepage
-- [ ] Tasks are displayed on their separate pages which the homepage links to
+- [x] Tasks are displayed on their separate pages which the homepage links to
-- [ ] Logged in users are able to submit solutions on the submit page (with the task number)
+- [x] Logged in users are able to submit solutions on the submit page (with the task number)
-- [ ] The submission form has a textarea for the task solution
+- [x] The submission form has a textarea for the task solution (library CodeMirror for assembly highlighting)
-- [ ] After submitting, the file will be saved in a folder, and a new record will be created in the submission table
+- [x] After submitting, the file will be saved in a folder, and a new record will be created in the submission table
 - [ ] A file will be evaluated and the submission closed, results will be saved in results file
 - [ ] On each task page, a leaderboard will be shown with the users best submissions (in cycles), made by a request (to the submissions table) for that task
 - [ ] Each user will only have the best submission listed (or the latest more probably)